My Zen: A Personal Journey

 Tumbling Into Meditation

 My Zen began when I was eight years old.
 That is when my parents enrolled me at the local gymnastics club to begin training for competitive gymnastics.
-It was a career that ended when I quit at age fourteen, after I won a small regional competition for my class (I had one competitor) and before I might have been obligated to compete in the Junior Olympics.
+It was a career that ended when I quit at age fourteen before I might have been obligated to compete in the Junior Olympics.
+My heart wasn’t in it.
+Instead, I turned to meditation and the martial arts, seeking wisdom in the study of philosophy, history and politics.

-My main activity was gymnastic practice, which included multi-dimensional visualization of my routines on six events, painful flexibility training, and acrobatic exercises like back flips with full twists, walking on the hands, holding difficult poses, and spinning around on a metal horizontal bar.
-Gymnasts are judged to the tenth of a point on a ten-point scale on the placement of every part of the anatomy and every skill of their routines.
-They must be in complete control of their minds and bodies, balanced, aware and alert, and able to quickly recover from accidents.
+Gymnasts are judged to the tenth of a point on a ten-point scale.
+The form of every part of the anatomy and every skill of each routine is carefully analyzed.
+Gymnasts must be in complete control of their minds and bodies, balanced, aware and alert, and able to quickly recover from accidents.

 We were taught to meditate to overcome fear, endure pain and prepare psychologically for our performance.
-This was an almost completely mental discipline of breathing, relaxation and concentration, with no particular posture involved.
-This meditation could be done sitting or standing in between sets or whenever possible.
-The meditative technique could be used in other situations whenever it might be useful in life.
+This was an almost completely mental discipline of breathing, relaxation and mindfulness, with no particular posture involved.
+The meditation can be done sitting, standing, or walking in between practice sets or at any time in daily life.
+This state of mind is being cultivated in the Zen community in America and around the world.

 Olympics | Gymnastics: Mikulak uses meditation in quest to be world’s best